-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Middle Peninsula Planning District Commission's basic financial statements.
-The schedule of revenues and expenditures by program is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Middle Peninsula Planning District Commission's basic financial statements.
+The schedule of revenues and expenditures by program on pages 31-32 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedule of expenditures of federal awards is presented for the purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The schedule of revenues and expenditures by program on pages 31 - 32 is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of expenditures of federal awards is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of revenues and expenditures by program is fairly stated in all material respects in relation to the basic financial statements as a whole.